Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/README.md

    import ACPAudience
   ```

    **Important**: Audience Manager depends on the Identity extension and is automatically included in the Core pod.
-When installing the Audience Manager Extension manually, ensure that you have also added the `libACPIdentity_iOS.a` to your project.
+When installing the Audience Manager extension manually, ensure that you added the `libACPIdentity_iOS.a` library to your project.
 {% endtab %}
 {% endtabs %}